Who was Who at Vatican II - The Voices of Council Fathers

 Remi J De Roo, Bishop Emeritus of Victoria BC (1924 - )

 Bishop De Roo must be one of, if not the only English speaking Council Father still pastorally active.
 Such living memory of the Council is precious and we rejoice that he is still with us.
-His experience of the Council and his ecclesiology can be found here and here, and on his own website www.remideroo.com and in his (co-authored) book entitled Even Greater Things - Hope and Challenge after Vatican II'(Novalis, 1999).
+His experience of the Council and his ecclesiology can be found here and here, and in his (co-authored) book entitled Even Greater Things - Hope and Challenge after Vatican II (1999, Novalis, Toronto).
 The title derives from John 14.
+He has also written Remi de Roo: Chronicles of a Vatican II Bishop (2012, Novalis, Toronto).
 His orientation and pastoral attitude, frequently reflected in his preaching, is based on: 'Our Lord Jesus Christ is not only the messenger he is the message.'

 Men Who Made The Council